Rachad Wildgoose

-Rachad Wildgoose II (born June 20, 2000) is an American football cornerback for the Washington Commanders of the National Football League (NFL).
-He played college football at Wisconsin and was drafted by the Buffalo Bills in the sixth round of the 2021 NFL Draft.
-Wildgoose has also been a member of the New York Jets.
+Rachad Wildgoose II (born June 20, 2000) is an American professional football cornerback.
+He played college football for the Wisconsin Badgers and was selected by the Buffalo Bills in the sixth round of the 2021 NFL draft.
+Wildgoose has also been a member of the New York Jets, Washington Commanders, and Detroit Lions of the NFL, and the Birmingham Stallions of the United Football League (UFL).

 Early life and college

-Wildgoose was born on June 20, 2000, in Miami, Florida.
-He went to Northwestern High School.
+Wildgoose was born on June 20, 2000, in Miami, Florida, and attended Northwestern High School.
 In April 2017, he committed to play college football for Rutgers; but de-committed in May 2017.
 He committed to Georgia the following month but de-committed in 2018 after choosing to attend the University of Wisconsin–Madison to play for the Wisconsin Badgers.

 Wildgoose played in 10 games with Wisconsin in 2018 and made 29 tackles.
 The next season he played in all 13 games and had 22 tackles.
 He also had an interception.
 His third season he played in only two games.
 He had a season ending injury against Northwestern which forced him to miss the rest of the season.

 Professional career

 Buffalo Bills

-Wildgoose was selected in the sixth round (213th pick) of the 2021 NFL Draft by the Buffalo Bills.
+Wildgoose was selected in the sixth round (213th pick) of the 2021 NFL draft by the Buffalo Bills.
 On May 13, 2021, Wildgoose signed his four-year rookie contract with Buffalo.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.

 New York Jets

-On November 16, 2021, Wildgoose was signed to the New York Jets active roster off the Bills practice squad.
+On November 16, 2021, Wildgoose was signed to the New York Jets' active roster off the Bills practice squad.
 He played in five games in his rookie season and had three total tackles.
 He was released on August 30, 2022.

 Washington Commanders

 Wildgoose was claimed off waivers by the Washington Commanders on August 31, 2022.
 In the 2022 season, he appeared in 15 games, of which he started three.
 He had 16 total tackles and three passes defensed.

-On February 28, 2023, Wildgoose signed a one-year contract extension with the Commanders.
+On February 28, 2023, Wildgoose signed a one-year contract extension.
+He was waived on August 29, 2023.

+Detroit Lions

+On August 21, 2024, Wildgoose signed with the Detroit Lions.
+He was waived by the team six days later on August 27.

+Birmingham Stallions

+On September 19, 2024, Wildgoose signed with the Birmingham Stallions of the United Football League (UFL).
+He was released on May 19, 2025.